mgamio/blog/_posts/2024-10-30-spring-boot-automate-api-client.md

 ![articlesEndpoint](/assets/images/articlesEndpoint.jpg "springOAuth"){:class="img-responsive"}

-Once the program localize at least on article navigating throuhg these entities, we build an order, send the request and abort the program.
+Once the program localizes at least one article navigating through these entities, we build an order, send the request, and abort the program.

 ### What we need to use in the Program

 **continue statement**

-The continue statement is used when we want to skip a particular condition and continue the rest execution.
-Java continue statement is used for all type of loops but it is generally used in for, while, and do-while loops.
+The continue statement is used when we want to skip a particular condition and continue the rest of the execution.
+The Java continue statement is used for all types of loops, but it is generally used in for, while, and do-while loops.

 **break keyword**